-In the Hampstead Town Center neighborhood, 36.1% of the working population is employed in
+In the Hampstead Town Center neighborhood, 38.6% of the working population is employed in

 The second most important occupational group in this neighborhood is

-Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants, with 33.0% of the residents employed.
+Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants

-(21.1%), and 8.2% in clerical, assistant, and tech support occupations.
+(25.0%), and 8.6% in clerical, assistant, and tech support occupations.